italoag/wallet/README.md

     java/dev/bloco/wallet/hub/
       infra/... (producers/consumers tests)
 ```

+## Changelog
+- See CHANGELOG.md for release notes.

 ## License
 - TODO: Add a LICENSE file and update this section (no explicit license declared in the current POM).